6529-Collections/nextgen/docs/getter-functions.md

     /**
       * @dev Retrieve the token indices of a collection.
-      * @param _collectionID Refers to the specific collection for which the reserved token indices will be returned.
+      * @param _collectionID Refers to the specific collection for which the token indices will be returned.
     */

     function viewTokensIndexForCollection(